osefatul/typescript-curves/README.md

 ## Interfaces
 It creates a new type, (like string, boolean and number and object), describing the property names and value types of an object.
 We also can call it a custom data type.

-suppose we have an object called oldCivic and a function called printVehicle:
+Example1: Suppose we have an object called oldCivic and a function called printVehicle:

 ```typescript
 const oldCivic = {